 The transition to the cloud is also made more difficult because government must follow strict security and privacy rules like FedRAMP.
 So how can agencies follow a cloud-first model, while still being efficient and without disrupting critical processes?
 And why are moving these systems to the cloud even necessary in the first place?
 How does the cloud impact true digital transformation?

-Join us on Thursday, June 29th, at 2 p.m.
-ET, as we uncover how business applications can be improved by moving to the cloud.
+Join us for an on-demand training as we uncover how business applications can be improved by moving to the cloud.

 Specifically, you’ll learn: